cs-503-project-group/vit-vs-cnn/README.md

 # vit-vs-cnn
 Project of the course CS-503 "Visual intelligence: Machines &amp; Minds" at EPFL 2021.
 Performance comparison of ViTs and CNNs on unsemantic distribution shifts (i.e. unseen classes).
+For more details, see the [full project report](Report.pdf).

 <!-- ## Generate data from specified classes in ImageNet-21k with setup.sh script
 - run `setup.sh n`, where n are OOD classes.
 It should download all nessesary data and install all requirements.
 It is advised to use virtual environment before